 "What did they want, anyways?"
 Cedric said.
 "They were saying something about not finishing your conversation."

 Harry looked almost smug.
-"They didn't get it either.
+"They didn't get to either.
 But it was about dates for the Yule Ball and how most people I could take are creeps."

 Cedric looked uncertain.
 "They can't be all bad?"

 The dark haired boy started to count off his fingers.
 "Hufflepuffs are out, as you know.
-There's barely any Ravenclaws I actually have ever talked to, Gryffindor has only Lavender Brown and her ever giggling friend, and Slytherin I have the wonderful choices of Pansy Parkinson, Millicent Bulstrode - or Daphne Greengrass.
-Who isn't actually a bad choice, now that I think about it, but she's probably already taken.
-The rest, Cedric, are pedophilec seventh years and over mature second years.
+There's barely any Ravenclaws I actually have ever talked to, Gryffindor has only Lavender Brown and her ever giggling friends, and Slytherin I have the wonderful choices of Pansy Parkinson, Millicent Bulstrode - or Daphne Greengrass.
+Who isn't actually a bad choice, now that I think about it, but she's probably already going with someone else and wouldn't be interested in me anyways.
+The rest, Cedric, are pedophilic seventh years and over mature second years.
 Yes, my quest for a date is going wonderfully."

 At the last part, the older boy choked.

 "They aren't pedophiles, Harry.
 You don't look fourteen anyways, can you blame them?"

 "Why thank you," Harry purred flippantly.
 "But I refuse."